 The most common causes of toe fractures are stubbing your toe (known medically as axial force) or by dropping something heavy on it.
 Symptoms of toe fractures include bruising, swelling, and throbbing pain.
 You likely will feel tenderness when you touch the site of the injury.
 The most common fractures are to the big toe.
 The big toe affects your balance, as well as your ability to walk and bear weight.
 A series of X-rays may be used to determine the site and severity of the break.
 A fractured big toe will usually be treated with a splint and rigid sole shoe to prevent joint movement.
 For the lesser toes, two or even three may be taped together with gauze in between to stabilize them, a process known as buddy taping.
 Some kind of open walking cast may also be used.
 It may take from three to six weeks for toe fractures to heal, or until point tenderness subsides.
 For help with a broken toe, or toes, it is suggested you consult with a podiatrist for appropriate treatment.

 A broken toe can be very painful and lead to complications if not properly fixed.
-If you have any concerns about your feet, contact one of our podiatrists from Foot & Ankle Specialists of Nevada.
-Our Doctors will treat your foot and ankle needs.
+If you have any concerns about your feet, contact Anthony Ricciardi Jr., DPM from Foot & Ankle Specialists of Nevada.
+Our Doctor will treat your foot and ankle needs.

 What to Know About a Broken Toe